 6 You can tell authentic stories on your blog

 A blog is a great place to share your customers’ stories.
 People are emotional creatures, and they love to read about other people’s stories.
 There are many ways you can incorporate these on to your blog.
 You can use a social platform, like Flockler, to pull in content on to your blog that’s been created by your fans and followers on social.
 Or you can write case studies, personal pieces, that tell your brand’s story through the eyes of your customer.
 Testimonial pieces go a long way toward helping people believe in, and understand, your brand and the value it can bring to their lives.
+Adding social proof to your stories and product pages can increase the conversion rates by 20-30 %.

 7 Blogs enable you to get one-step closer to understanding your audience